 Learn more about what to expect when having common tests, procedures, and scans.

-- What types of colon polyps have I had? (the most common types are hamartomatous juvenile, hyperplastic, and adenomatous.)
+What types of colon polyps have I had?
+The most common types are adenomatous, hyperplastic, juvenile, hamartomatous, and serrated polyps.

 If you are concerned about your family history and think your family may have HMPS, consider asking the following questions:

 Does my family history increase my risk of colorectal cancer or other types of cancer?